clyang82/rhacm-docs/security/cert_mgmt_ingress.md

-# Replacing management ingress certificates
+# Replace management ingress certificates

 You can replace management ingress certificates.